knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 Let's now transition to the computer's way of organizing files and folders.
 This is a crucial aspect that the operating system takes care of, ensuring that information is not all jumbled together.
 Remember, all data is stored as a sequence of 1's and 0's, but the operating system creates a virtual boundary between one piece of data and the next.

 We have an idea of what a folder is in real life, and it's no different when it comes to computers; it's a way to separate and organize data.
-Often, a folder is called a directory.
-Do not forget that.
+It is important to note that "directory" is oftentimes used interchangeably with "folder".
 Now what is a "file"?

 > The term directory was created first, and then the term "folder" was introduced with the advent of the GUI.